 |Week of April 23, 2006||Next →|

-- LGBTQIA Student Support Group LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) Support Group is for UH Hilo students who are questioning or identify as members of the LGBTQIA community. ...
+- LGBTQIA Student Support Group LGBTQIA Student Support Group LGBTQIA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) Support Group is for UH Hilo students who are questioning or identify as members of the LGBTQIA community. ...

 - ASD Student Support Group

-- The ASD Support Group is for students who are part of the Autism Spectrum community.
-The purpose of the group is for members to get support from others in a safe, confidential setting.
-Group meets once a week throughout the semester. ...
+- ASD Student Support Group The ASD Support Group is for students who are part of the Autism Spectrum community.
+The purpose of the group is for members to get support from others in a safe, confidential setting. ...

 - The Ka Lama Ku Student Leadership Series

-- The Campus Center Ka Lama Ku Student Leadership Program introduces the Student Leadership Series with a Certificate of Leadership for students who complete and attend 7+ leadership sessions. ...
+- The Ka Lama Ku Student Leadership Program at Campus Center introduces the Student Leadership Series with a Certificate of Leadership for UH Hilo students who complete and attend 7+ leadership trainings. ...